 For those who would like to avoid conventional allergy medications there are a number of natural options to help keep your symptoms to a minimum.
 Quercitin, a compound found in many common fruits and vegetables, has long been used to reduce the symptoms of allergies.
 It exerts its effects by reducing histamine levels in the tissues.

-In our clinic, we commonly use a formula called AllerDHQ that contains quercitin, nettles and several other compounds and is very effective for symptomatic relief of allergy symptoms and can support gut health as well.
+In our clinic, we commonly use a formula called Alpha-Glycosyl Isoquercitrin that contains quercitin in a more absorbable and bio-available form.
+It is very effective for symptomatic relief of allergy symptoms and can support gut health as well.
 A dose of 1 capsule once or twice a day should be enough for most people, though some may need to take up to 2 caps twice a day for short periods.

 If you have allergies more than a couple of weeks every year, consider coming into the clinic for a homeopathic allergy shot: this helps to lessen the need for other supplements or medications for the season and will gradually reduce your allergic tendencies.
 We have some patients who come in for this every year and their allergies become less and less severe (or even disappear) over time.
 Your naturopathic doctor can find and treat the underlying causes that lead to allergy susceptibility.
 Once the underlying conditions are addressed your allergies will lessen and continue to improve.
 It IS possible to completely eliminate them over time.
 Yes, even CAT allergies!
 We have seen it many times.

 - Your hair is a pollen mop.
 Consider wearing a hat outdoors (you may want to braid long hair to decrease “surface area”) and wash your face and hair after being outside for long periods, especially if it is windy.